mangefoo/wifi-ethernet-bridge/README.md

 ***raspberry***

 ### Set a static IP on the eth0 interface
-Since we are the gateway and DHCP server of the wired network we need to set a static IP on the eterhnet interface.
+Since we are the gateway and DHCP server of the wired network we need to set a static IP on the ethernet interface.
 I chose `192.168.44.0/24` as the network and `192.168.44.1` as the address of the Raspberry Pi.

 **dhcpcd** is used for network configuration in the Raspbian distribution, so we will use that to configure the network